1. What local restaurant would you suggest to get a really good introduction to Irish food?

 3. I only have 24 hours in the city, what three things are must-sees?

-What are the city's nicest and most tranquil green spaces?
+4. Which are the city's nicest and most tranquil green spaces?